vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **Note**: Remember to replace the **{your-id}** and **{adt-url}** tokens above.
 The **{adt-url}** value was saved to the **adt-connection.txt** file in an earlier task and will be similar to `https://adt-az220-training-dm030821.api.eus.digitaltwins.azure.net`.

     Once complete, the command lists all of the available settings.
-The Azure Function will now be able to obtain the ADT service URL by reading the **ADT_SERVICE_URL** value.
+The Azure Function will now be able to obtain the Azure Digital Twins service URL by reading the **ADT_SERVICE_URL** value.

 #### Task 2 - Review Contoso.AdtFunctions Project

 In this task you will review the Azure Function that will be executed whenever an event occurs on the associated Event Grid.
-The event will be processed and the message and telemetry will be routed to ADT.
+The event will be processed and the message and telemetry will be routed to Azure Digital Twins.

 1. In **Visual Studio Code**, open the **Contoso.AdtFunctions** folder.